vinayak-mehta/present/docs/index.rst

 Style
 ^^^^^

 Each slide can be styled with foreground / background colors and effects.
 By default, slides are black on white with no effects.
-You can add style to a slide by adding an HTML comment at the beginning of the slide (after the slide separator):
+You can add style to a slide by adding a comment at the beginning of the slide (after the slide separator):

 .. code-block::